gomoku/Connect-k/README.md

 Connect-k

 The Connect-k program was designed as a test bed for different AI techniques for playing Connect-k games family: Tic-Tac-Toe, Go-moku, Connect-6 etc. We attempted to develop general game playing algorithms capable of playing any game within the Connect-k family.
 As such, the interface is currently tailored toward debugging and testing rather than being user-friendly.
 The Connect-k program we produced is currently the only open source program to play Connect-6.
+The program has AI Tournament feature (like Piskvork).

 Year: 2007  Language: C# Original website: http://risujin.org/connectk/ Important - as for "win32" folder - before running connectk.exe on Windows platform, gtk2-runtime-2.12.11-2008-07-25-ash.exe must be installed.